RunestoneInteractive/RunestoneServer/pip2/source/StringFormatting/Interpolation.rst

    for (name, score) in scores:
       print "Hello %(nm)s.
 Your score is %(sc) d" % {"nm":name, "sc":score}

 ``%`` is the interpolation operator.
-It takes a format string on the left, and values on the right.
+It takes a format string on the left, and a tuple of values on the right.
 Together, the whole expression produces a single string.

 You now know enough python that you can start to learn directly from the python documentation.
 The python documentation on string interpolation is readable, with some effort, and a few explanations below. `String interpolation documentation <http://docs.python.org/2/library/stdtypes.html#string-formatting-operations>`_